-Alison Crumb enters her ninth year as head women's basketball coach at Peninsula College, where she is quietly building a destination program for women's community college basketball.
-Coach Crumb has qualified for the NWAC Basketball Championship Tournament six straight years.
+Alison Crumb enters her eleventh year as head women's basketball coach at Peninsula College, where she has built a destination program for women's community college basketball.
+Coach Crumb has qualified for the NWAC Basketball Championship Tournament seven straight years.
 In 2015, Coach Crumb and the Pirates won the College’s second North Division Championship to qualify to the NWAC tournament as a No. 1 seed, where the Pirates soared past the competition to win Peninsula’s first-ever NWAC Women’s Basketball Championship with an overall record of 24-4.
 She followed up that year with back-to-back North Division titles, and back-to-back NWAC championship appearances, this time placing second in the title game.
 The 2016-17 Pirates then went went 10-4 for second place in conference play and 24-10 overall, reaching the NWAC Quarterfinals.
-Coach Crumb has also has an outstanding track record of moving her players on to the next level.
+Coach Crumb has also had an outstanding track record of moving her players on to the next level.
 Crumb, a Port Angeles native, began her college playing and coaching career following an outstanding career as a Port Angeles Roughrider.
 She played two years for the Pirates, leading them to Peninsula’s first division championship in women’s basketball in 2005, when she set a school record for assists.
 She went on to play at Western Oregon University where she got her Bachelor’s Degree in English Literature.
 She returned to Peninsula as an assistant coach under Julie Stewart and was then promoted to the head coaching position in 2009.
 In 2014, Crumb received her Master’s degree in Educational Leadership.
 In addition to coaching the Pirates, Alison works as the College’s Athletic Success Coordinator.

 Assistant Coach Gabi Fenumiai